-In figure 7.1.0 we have represented how a possible observation target, (a), is imaged on the detector, (b).
+In figure 7.1.1 we have represented how a possible observation target, (a), is imaged on the detector, (b).
 The 32 input source's slices generated by the two image slicers are imaged on the detector.
 These are also called slitlets and appear as vertical strips.
 Each slitlet has two edges, which can be seen by looking at the horizontal traces of sky emission lines or atmospheric absorption from the hydroxyl molecule OH.
-Those lines also show that the slitlets are arranged in a brick-wall pattern, to ease the detection of their edges, and that the first slitlet has a left edge not coincident with the left border of the detector.
-The detector column corresponding to this edge is called first column and it is taken as reference to measure the other 31 slitlets' distances.
+Those lines also show that the slitlets are arranged in a brick-wall pattern, to ease the detector column corresponding to this edge is called first column and it is taken as reference to measure the other 31 slitlets' distances.
 This information, together with the actual position of each slitlet edge is necessary to reconstruct the input FOV image.
 The detector has a number of bad pixels and a circular defect near its center.
 The spatial information (both X and Y directions on the sky) is distributed along the horizontal direction alone (the X sky coordinate in each slitlet and the Y sky coordinate in the different slitlets) while the wavelength information is along the vertical direction, increasing downwards.
 The signal from a point-like object in the FOV with a finite PSF appears as a vertical stripe in each slitlet where its emission is relevant and it is superimposed on the sky background, more uniform along the spatial direction except in coincidence of emission lines visible as horizontal bright stripes.
 During an exposure the detector can be hit by cosmic rays.

-In figure 7.1.0 we have the central plane of a coadded cube resulting from several target acquisitions observed at different telescope positions.
+In figure 7.1.2 we have the central plane of a coadded cube resulting from several target acquisitions observed at different telescope positions.

-In figure 7.2.0 we have several examples of raw calibration and science frames.
+In figure 7.2.1 we have several examples of raw calibration and science frames.

 ESO SINFONI Pipeline User Manual Doc: VLT-MAN-ESO-19500-3600

-Issue: Issue 2.0
+Issue: Issue 3.0

-Date: Date 2006-06-30
+Date: Date 2007-01-17

-Page: 34 of 92
+Page: 34 of 104

-Figure 7.1.0: A possible target for observation (a) and a typical raw science frame layout (b).
+Figure 7.1.1: A possible target for observation (a) and a typical raw science frame layout (b).